42mcmaster/htmlCssJavaScript/html04_imagesMediaTables/html04_Project.md

 | 14–20 | Closing line with the site name |

 - About 45 words.
 Two characters max.
 Say the site name at the end.
-- Read it out loud three times while your partner times you.
+- Read it out loud a few times while your partner times you.
 Over 17 seconds?
-Cut words.
+Cut some words.
-- Write a shot list: one line per picture you'll take.
+- Write a shot (picture/photo) list: one line per picture you'll take.
 - **Show Mr. McMaster the timed script before you record.**

 ### 2b.
-Record the voice (Audacity, on the Mac)
+Record the voice (Audacity, on the Mac(s))

-Sign up for a 4-minute slot on the board once your script is approved.
 Go with your partner: one records, the other runs Audacity, then switch.
 Shoot your pictures while you wait.

 1. Open Audacity.
-In the microphone dropdown, pick the condenser mic, not the built-in one.
-2. Sit a hand's width from the mic and talk slightly across it.
+Mr McMaster can assist with setup.
+2. Have the mic about ten inches from you and speak at a normal volume, and speak CLEARLY.
 3. Record one test line.
 The waveform should reach about half to two-thirds of the track height.
-Too small: move closer.
-Hits the top: back off.
+If it's too small: move closer.
+If it hits the top: back off of the mic a little.
 4. Record the whole script.
 Mess up?
 Pause, say the line again, keep going.
-5. Cut mistakes: drag across the bad part, press Delete.
+5. Cut mistakes: cut at the beginning and end of the bad part(s) and press Delete.
+Drag the audio that remains back together.
 Trim dead air at both ends.
-6. Select All, then **Effect > Volume and Compression > Normalize**, Apply.
+6. Optional: Select All, then **Effect > Volume and Compression > Normalize**, Apply.
-7. **File > Export Audio** as MP3, named `promo-voice-lastname`, to the Desktop.
-Also Save Project.
+7. **File > Export Audio** as MP3, named `promo-voice-lastname` or something similar, to the Documents folder.
+Also Save Project to Documents.
-8. Copy the MP3 to the class thumb drive. **Eject before you pull it.** Put it in your site's `media` folder.
+8. Login to Google Drive (your account) and drop your MP3 into it.
+You can now access it from your computer and add the file to Canva to incorporate with your video/stop motion.

 ### 2c.
 Shoot the pictures (phone)

 Stop motion: lots of still pictures played fast.
 Use **2 pictures per second** (about 40 pictures) or **3 per second** (about 60) if you want it smoother.

 - Small set on a desk, plain background, one or two props.
 - Phone must not move between shots.
-Prop it against books or tape it down.
+Prop it against books or tape it down or rig up a stand.
 One partner moves the figures, the other takes the pictures, then switch for the second video.
 - Steady light, no flash. **Landscape**, every picture.
 - Take a picture, move the figure a tiny bit, take another.
 Small moves look smooth, big moves look like teleporting.
 - Take a few extra of the last pose to hold while the site name is said.
-- Get them to Canva with the Canva phone app (Uploads), or email them to yourself.
+- Get them to Canva with the Canva phone app (Uploads), email them to yourself, or put them in Google Drive (school account) from your phone.

-Shortcut: shoot a short video clip of you moving the figure by hand and trim it in Canva.
-Less stop-motion feel.
-Ask Mr. McMaster first.

 ### 2d.
 Build it in Canva

+PLEASE TAKE NOTES IF THESE STEPS ARE OFF, and report to Mr. M

 1. Create a design > **Video** (landscape, 1920 x 1080).
 2. Upload the voice MP3 and the pictures.